McCleary--Rubin reconstruction for simple forest-skein groups: Preliminaries

 for the unique order-preserving bijection, and we often identify these two sets via $\ell_t$.
 We say $\ell_t(i)$ is the \emph{address} of the $i$th leaf of $t$.
 The notion of leaves and interior vertices naturally extend to forests by taking disjoint unions, hence we often talk of the number of leaves of a forest, which is the sum of the number of leaves of its trees.
 For each word $\nu\in\{\0,\1\}^*$ there is a unique smallest tree which contains $\nu$ as a leaf, which is called the \emph{narrow tree containing $\nu$}.
 Given a set $S$ of \emph{colours} we may form \emph{coloured trees over $S$} by equipping a tree $t$ with a \emph{colour function} $c:\Ver(t)\to S$, which labels the interior vertices of $t$ with colours from $S$.
 We may then form \emph{coloured forests over $S$} by taking finite length lists of coloured trees over $S$.

 The tree with one leaf is called the \emph{trivial tree} and is denoted by $I$.
 It admits no colour functions as $\Ver(I)$ is empty.
 The unique tree with two leaves $Y$ is called the \emph{caret}.
+The caret has a unique interior vertex which may be coloured.
+We write $Y_a$ for the caret whose interior vertex is coloured $a$.
+Diagrammatically

+We will also make use of left and right \emph{vines} which are the trees defined inductively by starting with a caret and gluing carets to the first leaf and last leaf, respectively.
+For example, here are the first three (uncoloured) right vines: